neondatabase/website/content/docs/guides/entity-migrations.md

 }
 ```

-Also, update the seed data entries to include the `Country` property:
+Also, update the seed data entries for the `Author` model to include the `Country` property:

 ```csharp
 # ModelBuilderExtensions.cs